(Updated Oct. 26, 2024)

 “That Kent Bottenfield … would throw one-hit shutout ball for five innings was at least a surprise, if not a shock,” declared the Post-Dispatch.

 On June 18, Bottenfield got his first win as a Cardinals starter, beating the Astros.
 In 10 starts from July 4 through Aug.
-24, Bottenfield was 2-0 with eight no-decisions.
-In that stretch, he lowered his ERA from 5.31 to 4.51.
+24, Bottenfield was 2-0 and lowered his ERA from 5.31 to 4.51.

 “Early on, my goal was to keep us in the game,” Bottenfield said of his starting role.
 “The more I’ve pitched, my goal has changed, not to necessarily dominate but to try to win some games.”